Summary

 What is the duration of a Microsoft Enterprise Agreement?

-Typically, a Microsoft Enterprise Agreement lasts for three years, with an option to extend for another three years.
+A typical Microsoft Enterprise Agreement lasts 3 years, with an option to extend.

 Microsoft may offer you a five-year-long Microsoft Enterprise Agreement.
 However tempting as it may seem to sign it, it's not always the best choice.

-Three important commercial benefits of a Microsoft Enterprise Agreement
+Three core commercial benefits of a Microsoft Enterprise Agreement

 1. Annual payments instead of one upfront fee

-The total cost of the software licenses and online services ordered at the beginning ("at signing") is split into three equal annual payments.
+The total cost of the software licences and online services ordered at the beginning ("at signing") is split into three equal annual payments.

-This rule does not apply to licenses and services ordered later and true-up orders.
+This rule does not apply to licences and services ordered later and true-up orders.
 They require a full upfront fee.

 2. Prices are fixed for the duration of the Microsoft Enterprise Agreement

-Prices for products or services ordered are fixed until the end of the agreement, shielding you from potential annual price increases by Microsoft.
+The prices for products or services ordered are fixed until the end of the agreement, shielding you from potential annual price increases from Microsoft.
+Unlike CSP and MCA-E, prices are unaffected by fluctuations in the USD rate.

-3. Discounts are based on the volume of software licenses
+3. Discounts are based on the volume of software licences

-Microsoft Enterprise Agreement offers the so-called "programmatic" discounts, or levels, depending on the number of licensed users or devices:
+Microsoft Enterprise Agreement offers the so-called "programmatic" discounts, or Levels A-D, depending on the number of licensed users or devices.

 Discount level | Number of users or client devices |